Experience true Nordic winter with these Iceland and Canada tours!

 Isaac Lake Bowron reflections

 Isaac Lake is notorious for its winds and sudden squalls.
 We will get an early start to take advantage of the morning calm.
 This will be a day to enjoy the surrounding grandeur and absence of any portages.
-We will stop to see the cabin at Moxley Creek and take in some of the earlier “artwork” of circuit paddlers.
-We will camp alongside Isaac.
+We will stop to see the cabin at Moxley Creek and take in some of the earlier "artwork" of circuit paddlers.
+We will camp along Isaac.

 It’s portage time again.
 The Isaac River connects Isaac Lake with McLeary Lake.
 After about a 1.6 km portage we will put in on Isaac River and cross over to the other side and continue portaging (1.2 km) to McLeary Lake.
 Along this stretch we will hike off the path to view Isaac Falls.
 McLeary Lake is but a backwater formed by the confluence of the Isaac and Cariboo rivers.
 Having paddled McLeary we will enter the Cariboo River for a winding (5.2 km) ride into Lanezi Lake.
 Our campsite is at Turner Creek.